Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 16 September 2025 05.25.59 UTC
+- WIB: Selasa, 16 September 2025 06.22.29 UTC
-- WITA: Selasa, 16 September 2025 06.25.59 UTC
+- WITA: Selasa, 16 September 2025 07.22.29 UTC
-- WIT: Selasa, 16 September 2025 07.25.59 UTC
+- WIT: Selasa, 16 September 2025 08.22.29 UTC

 Kutipan Inspiratif:
-"The secret to success is to know something nobody else knows."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: success
+Kategori: nature